 The PTECH Mechanical Technology program provides students with the opportunity to learn the fundamentals of mechanical technology toward the goal of earning college credits and an Associate's degree in Mechanical Technology from Onondaga Community College.
 Students will learn fundamental concepts about mechanical systems and electrical circuits, and the operation of mechanical and electronic equipment.
 Students will gain hands-on experience in using measuring tools, simple machines, machine tools, and computer software to analyze and design mechanical systems.
 Students will explore and utilize the latest technological advancements in computer drafting and computer-aided design.
 Students will construct, test, analyze, trouble-shoot and repair simple and complex systems using real world tools and technologies.
-Student will learn techniques for data collection and analysis, and the process of failure analysis.
+Students will learn about the importance of ethical conduct and will develop the critical and analysis.
 Students will also learn about the importance of ethical conduct and will develop the critical and analytical thinking, troubleshooting and problem-solving skills necessary for success in the mechanical technology field.
 Students will explore the different career pathways available within the field of mechanical technology and have the opportunity to apply and enhance their skills through multiple work-based experiences.